 About GBPJPY I had told you “have to keep eyes on 168.50 level rise above it is bullish again.”
 It breaks the resistance and kissed high 169.13.

-What about EURCAD, CADJPY & AUDUSD and more Currency which I update for our paid members by SMS.
-Well, my all Paid Members know very well.
+What about EURCAD, CADJPY & AUDUSD and more Currency which I update for our members .
+Well, my all Members know very well.

 Note: I also had written about USDJPY in my last newsletter Resistance 101.59 cross of these level, and we see some more bullish trend to 101.96 – 102.48 – 103.00.
 My final target was kissed at 103.00 in last trading session.